dfinity/wg-identity-authentication/topics/ICRC-21/icrc_21_consent_msg.md

    * `icrc21_consent_message_request.arg` must match the canister call argument.
    * The `icrc21_consent_message` canister call must be made to the target canister.
    * The response to the `icrc21_consent_message` canister call (fetched using `read_state`) must be delivered in a valid certificate (see [Certification](https://internetcomputer.org/docs/current/references/ic-interface-spec#certification)).
-   * The decoded response must not be `null` and match the `icrc21_consent_message_response::OK` variant.
+   * The decoded response must match the `icrc21_consent_message_response::OK` variant.
+   * The consent message format and metadata must be acceptable to the user _and_ the signer.
+The consent message must be:
+      * in a format that can be presented by the signer.
+      * in a language understood by the user.
-3. The consent message is presented to the user.
+3. If validation is successful, the consent message is presented to the user.
+   * Otherwise, the signer must abort the signing process and display an error message to the user.
+No further steps are executed.
 4. User approval:
    * If the user approves the canister call, continue with step 5.
    * If the user rejects the canister call (or does not respond within a certain time frame), the signer returns an error to the relying party.
 No further steps are executed.